DeadlyMC/forged-carpet/README.md

-# ForgedCarpet
+# Forged Carpet
 Powerful toolbox with ultimate control for technical mc. https://www.curseforge.com/minecraft/mc-mods/forgedcarpet
 ![Forged Carpet](/media/forged-carpet.png)

 ## General Info
-- Mod loader: Forge
-- Mod Version: 1.12.2
+- Requires minecraft 1.12.2 with forge.
-- Every setting can be toggled on/off using `/carpet` command.
-Like u would do in carpetmod
+- Every setting can be toggled using the `/carpet` command.
+(Only accessible by ops)

 ## Compiling
 - Clone this repo.